-Calving Season: Late Spring – Most of the calves in Cataloochee and WNC are born late May thru June.
-The cows hide their calves in the high grass so for safety and to avoid disturbing the calves, visitors should stay out of the fields.
+Calving Season: Late Spring – Most of the elk calves in Cataloochee and Western North Carolina are born late May thru June.
+The cows hide their calves in the high grass.
+For safety and to avoid disturbing the calves, visitors should stay out of the fields.
 Cows can be aggressive in protecting their young.
 By late June, the calves are typically up and moving with the herd.

 Growing Season: Summer – The herd can often be seen grazing in fields.
 Bulls are “in velvet,” rapidly growing new antlers.
 The calves are growing quickly and will gain as much as 140 pounds by winter.

 The Rut: Fall – The mating season for the elk is called the rut, which occurs from mid-September through the end of October.
 Large bulls bugle and fight for domination and the right to breed with the cows (lady elks).
 This can be a dangerous time for visitors as the bulls can be aggressive with unpredictable behavior.
 For your protections, please remain on the roadway and near your vehicle during the rut.

 Winter in Cataloochee – Winter is a quiet time in the valley.
 The elk herd retreats to the woods and may not be seen in the fields for weeks.
 The road can become treacherous in the snow.
 The road will often be closed when the snow is on the peaks around Jonathan Valley.